php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ### 4.6 `abstract`, `final`, and `static`

-When present, the `abstract` and `final` declarations MUST precede the visibility declaration.
+When present, the `abstract` and `final` declarations MUST follow the visibility declaration.

 When present, the `static` declaration MUST come after the visibility declaration.

+When present, the `static` declaration MUST come before the final declaration.

 ~~~php
 <?php